What you will learn

 The programme, which has a clear focus on leadership and management, offers you a solid overview of global health problems, ranging from tropical diseases to HIV and AIDS.
 As a graduate you are also qualified for key positions in emergency and disaster management both at home and abroad, and you will be well versed in advanced research and innovation in regards to this field.

-The degree can be completed in 1,5 years ( full time studies) or 3 years while studying alongside work.
+The degree can be completed in 1,5 years as full-time studies or 2,5 years as part-time studies.
 The studies will mainly be implemented as virtual studies by using modern learning technology.
 Lectures, coaching and assignments are handled on-line.

 The programme is aimed at candidates with a suitable bachelor’s degree in nursing or related health sciences, such as midwifery, occupational therapy, public health nursing, physiotherapy, paramedics or social services.